 Spinal Cord Injury Complications and Disability

 - Quadriplegia.
-Quadriplegia occurs when there is loss of sensation and muscle movement in both arms and both legs.
-In some cases, a person with quadriplegia may even need a ventilator to breathe.
+Quadriplegia occurs when sensation and muscle movement are lost in both arms and legs.
+Sometimes, a person with quadriplegia may even need a ventilator to breathe.

 - Triplegia.
-Triplegia is most often caused by an incomplete spinal cord injury and causes paralysis or some loss of sensation and movement in both legs and just one arm.
+An incomplete spinal cord injury most often causes Triplegia and paralysis or some loss of sensation and movement in both legs and just one arm.

 Maritime Spinal Cord Injuries

-Too often these incidents that lead to debilitating spinal cord injuries are accidents that could have been prevented with good safety training, communication between workers, equipment maintenance, safety guard rails, a clean and slip-proof deck, and training and care in loading and securing cargo.
+Too often, these incidents that lead to debilitating spinal cord injuries are accidents that could have been prevented with:

 Legal Rights for Victims of Maritime Spinal Cord Injuries

-If you were the victim of an accident offshore, on a ship, or in a port or shipyard, you may have suffered a spinal cord injury that has left you with a permanent disability.
-Your life will never be the same again and it is likely that your accident could and should have been prevented.
-To get the compensation that you will need because of medical and ongoing rehabilitation bills and because you may not be able to work anymore, you can rely on federal maritime laws.
+If you were the victim of an accident offshore, on a ship, or in a port or shipyard, you might have suffered a spinal cord injury that has left you with a permanent disability.
+Your life will never be the same again, and your accident could likely and should have been prevented.